 Return your hire car at Sumburgh airport and catch your return flight to Glasgow or Edinburgh for onward connections.

 Orkney and Shetland, off the north coast of Scotland.
-The holiday described is based flying to and between the islands and hiring cars on both islands.
+The holiday described is based on flying to and between the islands and hiring cars on both islands.

-£1080 per person for March, April & October and £1155 per person for May to September.
+£1355 per person November 2023 to March 2024, £1425 per person for April & October, £1525 per person May to September.

-Prices include direct flights from Glasgow or Edinburgh to Orkney, from Orkney to Shetland and back from Shetland to Edinburgh or Glasgow, as well as a boat trip around Noss whilst you are on Shetland.
+Prices include direct flights from Glasgow or Edinburgh to Orkney, from Orkney to Shetland and back from Shetland to Edinburgh or Glasgow, as well as a boat trip around Noss whilst you are on Shetland (for May to September holidays only).
 The hire of a small manual car on each island is also included.

-All our touring holidays include a map with recommended routes from your specified starting point, suggestions on places to see and visit depending on your personal interests and our expertise to help you get the most from your holiday.
+Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.

-There is the option to upgrade to a suite at the hotel on Orkney for an additional £45 per person subject to availability.
+There is the option to upgrade to a suite at the hotel on Orkney for an additional £65 per person subject to availability.
 Please do not hesitate to ask for more details.

 All our holiday prices include a service charge of £9 per person per night towards the costs we incur in researching, planning and designing your holiday.